iomesh/docs/docs/Deploy IOMesh Cluster/setup-workernode.md

 ## Setting Up Worker Node

-On the node console, follow the steps below to set up each Kubernetes worker node on which IOMesh will be running.
+After ensuring all requirements in [Prerequisites](#../) are met, set up each worker node on which IOMesh will be installed and running.

 ### Setting Up `Open-iSCSI`

-1. On the node console, run the commands below to install `open-iSCSI`.
+1. On the node console, run the following command to install `open-iSCSI`.
    <!--DOCUSAURUS_CODE_TABS-->

    <!--RHEL/CentOS-->